neuroinformatics-unit/datashuttle/docs/source/pages/user_guides/transfer-data.md

 : **never**
   Never overwrite existing files.
-  Internally maps to rclone’s `--ignore-existing`.

-: **if_different**
-  Only overwrite files if the source and destination differ in modification time or checksum.
-  This uses rclone’s default behavior.

 : **if_source_newer**
   Only overwrite files if the source file is newer than the destination.

-  Internally maps to rclone’s `--update`.
+: **if_different**
+  Only overwrite files if the source and destination differ in modification time or size.

 : **always**
-  Always overwrite files, even if timestamps are identical.
+  Always overwrite files, even if sizes and timestamps are identical.
-  Internally maps to rclone’s `--ignore-times`.

-: Under the hood, datashuttle uses [rclone](https://rclone.org/) for all file transfers, and these options directly map to rclone’s copy semantics.

 (dry-run-argument)=
 dry run